The Calf of Man

-It is administered by Manx National Heritage as a bird sanctuary and nature reserve, and managed on its behalf by Manx Wildlife Trust and Manx BirdLife.
+The islet is administered by Manx National Heritage as a bird sanctuary and nature reserve, and managed on its behalf by Manx Wildlife Trust.
 Manx National Heritage has published a leaflet about the Calf of Man.
-Manx National Heritage is in the process of updating its website; once completed it will contain more information about the Calf of Man.
+More information is available on the Manx National Heritage website, which includes a link to a map of the Calf and a Guidebook that can be purchased.

 The Calf of Man Bird Observatory

-Since 1959 organised ornithological work has been carried out on the Calf of Man under the supervision of appointed wardens and in 1962 it became an officially recognised Observatory.
-The Observatory is located in the former farmhouse in the centre of the Island and is open from spring to autumn each year.
-It opened on 13th March this year.
+Since 1959, organised ornithological work has been carried out on the Calf of Man under the supervision of appointed wardens.
+In 1962 it became an officially recognised Bird Observatory.
+The Observatory is located in the former farmhouse in the centre of the islet and is open from spring to autumn each year.

 Visiting the Calf of Man

 The only way to reach the Calf of Man is by boat.
 No camping is allowed on the Calf.
 There is self-catering accommodation on the Calf of Man at the Observatory.
-Enquiries and bookings should be directed to Manx National Heritage on +44 (0) 1624 648000 or through email@example.com.
+Before booking, read the Calf of Man Visitor Information form.
+Bookings for visitor accommodation can now be made online.
+Other enquiries should be directed to Manx National Heritage on +44 (0) 1624 648000 or through firstname.lastname@example.org.
 Since there are no shops on the Calf of Man, visitors must bring all their own provisions.
 Visitors are also requested to take back any waste to the main island for appropriate disposal.

 – No interference with the Calf’s wildlife